-The above listed security issues at perception layer can be addressed by using encryption (which can be point-to-point or end-to-end), authentication (to verify true identity of sender) and access control [9].
-Further security measures and protocols are given in Section IV.
+The above listed security issues at perception layer can be coped with by using encryption (which can be point-to-point or end-to-end), authentication (to verify true identity of sender) and access control [9].
+Further security measures and protocols to address this issue are given in Section 4.